tylim88/create-npm-create/README.md

 Welcome to packageception 😈

-to put it simple: this is a package that allow you to create something like create-react-app, but much simpler and easier to use.
+simply put this is a package that allow you to create something like create-react-app, but is much simpler and easier to use.

 For example if you have project A and you want to create a project generator for project A

-It is very easy to use, after installation, just follow this steps:
+It is very easy to use, after installation, just follow the steps:

 1. rename project A .gitignore to toBeRenamed
 2. copy everything in project A (except node_modules and etc etc) into the template folder